-While troubleshooting your PC or buying a new PC, you might want to know what generation your Intel processor is.
+While troubleshooting your PC or buying a new PC, you might want to know what generation your Intel processor belongs to.
 Intel has been releasing a new generation of CPUs almost every year, and you must attempt to buy the latest generation Intel CPUs only.

 Find out what generation your Intel processor is in Windows 10